 Find the Slope of a Curve with the TI-84 Plus

-The TI84 graphing calculator is not equipped to find the derivative of a function.
-For example, it cannot tell you that the derivative of x2 is 2x.
+You can find the slope of a curve with the TI-84 Plus calculator, even though it is not equipped to find the derivative of a function.
+For example, it can’t tell you that the derivative of x2 is 2x.
 But the calculator is equipped with a numerical routine that evaluates the derivative at a specified value of x.

 Graph the function in a viewing window that contains the specified value of x.

 To get a viewing window containing the specified value of x, that value must be between Xmin and Xmax.

 Press to select the dy/dx option.